TOP

 DINING IN A FORMAL SETTING: Throughout

-the cruise courteous wait staff attends to your
+each cruise courteous wait staff attends to your

 every request.
 They are trained to set and serve